 Ancient author: Diodoros of Sicily, Library of History 2.48-54 (link Greek text and full translation).

-Comments: Diodoros of Sicily’s discussion of Arabia (written in the mid-first century BCE) does not give extensive attention to the customs of the people, but the Nabateans and other Arabians peoples are discussed to some extent.
+Comments: Diodoros of Sicily’s discussion of Arabia (written in the mid-first century BCE) supplies us with one of the few Greek characterizations of the Nabateans and their customs.
 Once again Diodoros emphasizes what he sees as a close correpondance between the environment or climate and the lifestyle and character of the inhabitants.
+In a separate, later passage (also included here) Diodoros further explores the customs and military skills of the Nabateans (as well as their involvement in drawing asphalt from the Dead Sea) in connection with Antigonus I Monophthalmos’ campaigns in about 312 BCE.

 [For Diodoros’ preceding discussion of Scythians, Amazons, and Hyperboreans, go to this link.]